RamblingCookieMonster/RamblingCookieMonster.github.io/Pages/Tools.md

 * [Message Analyzer](http://www.microsoft.com/en-us/download/details.aspx?id=40308) - Similar to WireShark, geared to the Microsoft world.
 Handy for analyzing captures from the built in [netsh](http://blogs.msdn.com/b/canberrapfe/archive/2012/03/31/capture-a-network-trace-without-installing-anything-works-for-shutdown-and-restart-too.aspx) tool
 * [Fiddler](http://www.telerik.com/fiddler) - Peak into your HTTP and HTTPS traffic.
 Is the header for your REST API call correct?
 * [Chart Controls](http://archive.msdn.microsoft.com/mschart) – Build charts with .NET.
 You can [integrate](http://bytecookie.wordpress.com/2012/04/13/tutorial-powershell-and-microsoft-chart-controls-or-how-to-spice-up-your-reports/) this with your PowerShell functions or scripts.
 If you are a non-profit or could justify the cost, [Highcharts](http://www.highcharts.com/demo/) are a little prettier and more interactive, but slightly less PowerShell friendly.
 * [Notepad2](http://www.flos-freeware.ch/notepad2.html) – I’ve completely replaced notepad with this.
 All text files are associated with it, and the alias ‘n’ opens it from PowerShell.
 Scott’s blog has some other options, this was a good balance between functionality and light weight.
-Some co-workers swear by [Notepad++](http://notepad-plus-plus.org/)
+Some co-workers swear by [Notepad++](http://notepad-plus-plus.org/).
+I now use [Sublime Text](http://www.sublimetext.com/) 3 when a quick and dirty notepad2 session is not enough.
 * [The Practice of System and Network Administration](http://www.amazon.com/Practice-System-Network-Administration-Second/dp/0321492668) – If there were one book everyone working in or with IT should read, this would be it.
 It’s ancient in this line of work (2007), but still holds true.
-As of 2012 the third edition was unannounced and in the ‘planning stages’
+[A follow-up](http://the-cloud-book.com/book.html) is now available.

 ### General tools